-This question has driven me to read hordes of time management and productivity books, purchase dozens of journals and planners, and ultimately, create a time management system and journal of my own: The Aligned Time Journal!
+This question has driven me to read hordes of time management and productivity books, purchase dozens of journals and planners, and ultimately, create a time management system and journals of my own: The Great Work Journals!

-The Journal Launches on TUESDAY but is available for pre-order now!!!
+The Journals Launch on TUESDAY but is available for pre-order now!!!
 Wooooooohooo!!!!!